- Fountain Pens

 While a Button-filler uses a button, just as the name suggests, a Lever-filler uses a LEVER instead.
 The Lever is mounted along the side of the Barrel, and uses a similar Pressure-bar.
 The filling process is also the same.
 But here, instead of compressing a Button, you are lifting a LEVER.
 The Lever is hinged, so as you raise one end of the Lever, the other end presses against the Pressure-bar, forcing it to compress the Sac and push out the air.
 Then you simply flip the Lever back down to bring in ink.
 And just like the Button-filler, you repeat the process until you no longer see any air bubbles.

 PISTON-filler systems work by the same push-air-out and draw-ink-in principal as the other mechanical filler systems.
 However there have been multiple methods created for doing it.
 Some can be quite simple, while others can be quite complex.
 The system works by using a Piston or plunger mechanism to force out the air.
 A standard Converter actually utilizes one type of Piston system.
-The system I currently offer (shown above) is quite simple and is made up of a 1-piece insert that operates with a rotating Blind-cap that moves the piston in and out.
-It works much the same way as a Converter does, but the advantage is that it stores more ink.
+The system I currently offer (shown above) is quite simple and is made using a 1-piece mechanism insert operated with a rotating Blind-cap.
+Turing the Blind-cap moves the piston up and down.
+It works much the same way as a Converter does, but the advantage is that it stores a larger volume of ink.

 Version #2...
 I have another PISTON system that I've been working on, but it's not available yet.
-It's one of the more traditional Piston systems that has been used, but is a little more challenging to create.
-But I'm hoping I can offer it sometime in the future.
+It's one of the more traditional Piston systems found in older pens, but it's a little more challenging to create.
+I'm hoping I can offer one sometime in the future.

 How to order a Custom Ink-filler Fountain Pen: